MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 az vm ls
 ```

+Don't include az as part of the command.

 Aliases can also be shortcuts for complete commands.
 The next example lists available resource groups and their locations in table output:

 ```azurecli